Generic Predictions for Primordial Perturbations and their implications: Introduction

 The framework comprises a large $m \times n$ grid structure, representing the entire range of magnitudes the first slow-roll parameter can assume.
 Each transition from one cell to another is treated as a transition in time, effectively determining the second slow-roll parameter at a specific time instance.
 Being unconstrained from any sort of pre-requirements, the framework is capable to make predictions while satisfying the observational constraints.
 In order to make the predictions, we use the state-of-the-art reinforcement algorithm: Proximal Policy Optimization (PPO) of \texttt{OpenAI} \cite{ppo}.
 The main reason to choose this algorithm is its proven track record of being successful in tackling complex problems and its smooth training process.
 After constructing the framework and completing the training process, the model's predictions can be evaluated to determine if they exhibit any enhancement in the scalar power spectrum and satisfy the inflationary requirements.

 In this paper, our primary goal is not only to examine the predictions of the trained model but also to assess if, at the observational level, it reveals evidence that may not be feasible within conventional cosmological models.
 Given that the trained model generates predictions without imposing constraints on its predictive nature, it is likely to produce results that are more natural.
+This is due to the fact that in the standard setup, inflationary scalar field potential parameters are needed to be chosen very precisely, often to three or four decimal places, to create large fluctuations during inflation \cite{Cole:2023wyx,Geller:2022nkr}.
+Additionally, in models designed to produce multiple enhancements in the primordial power spectrum, selecting parameter values becomes even more difficult.
+One consequence of this reliance on finely-tuned parameters is that models predicting PBHs for a specific mass scale may not account for the possibility of PBHs with other masses.
+Therefore, to enhance the predictability of PBH production across different mass ranges and without the need of fine-tuning, we adopt a deep reinforcement learning framework.
 Given its flexible nature, this approach not only enables the prediction of the abundance of primordial black holes (PBHs) and gravitational waves (GWs) generated from the scalar perturbations but also allows to examine their distribution.

 The paper is organized as follows: ($i$) We provide a brief explanation of the working principles of reinforcement learning, ($ii$) We present a detailed discussion on cosmological inflation within a general framework, and discussing the conditions for large density fluctuations, ($iii$) We give a detailed explanation of our framework, including the pertinent equations employed to analyze various phenomena, ($iv$) We examine the predictive results derived from our trained model, and ($v$) We conclude with final remarks.